All planning checklists

 Secure good spots at bars

-Arrive early at popular bars to get a suitable area for your group.
+Arrive slightly early at popular cocktail bars for a group table.

 Moderate·High impact